allen-cell-animated/medyan/README.md

 	*Name*		     *Affiliation*	*Email*
 	Garegin Papoian      UMD		gpapoian@umd.edu
 	James Komianos       UMD		jkomiano@umd.edu
-	Konstantin Popov     UNC
+	Konstantin Popov     UNC	 	-

 All general correspondence about the code and its applications should be directed to Garegin Papoian.
-All developer and  specific code, installation, and usage correspondence should be directed to James Komianos.
+All developer and more specific code, installation, and usage correspondence should be directed to James Komianos.

 The M3SYM distribution has the following files and directories: